top of page

 Our History

-St. Elizabeth Montessori School is a private, Roman Catholic school located on a 22-acre, park-like campus.
-The school is a hidden gem staffed by the Franciscan Sisters of St. Elizabeth; whose Delegate House is also located on the grounds.
-The Sisters and dedicated lay faculty staff are committed to the profession of early childhood and elementary education and provide instruction in Catholic doctrine, morality, and worship.
-Founded in 1970, St. Elizabeth Nursery and Montessori School began as a one-room school, housing an early childhood Montessori class.
-The following year, the Montessori class moved into a new building which included a nursery class and a pre-kindergarten class.
+St. Elizabeth Montessori School is a private Roman Catholic school located on a 22-acre, park-like campus.
+The school is a hidden gem staffed by the Franciscan Sisters of St. Elizabeth, whose Delegate House is also located on the grounds.
+The Sisters and dedicated lay faculty and staff are committed to early childhood and elementary education and provide instruction in Catholic doctrine, morality, and worship.

 Our Heritage